 Prep Your House

-Walk through your house.
+Walkthrough your house.
 Look at each room as if you are the prospective buyer.
 What do you like?
 What don’t you like?
 Does anything need to be fixed?
 Oftentimes, a few minor home improvements can dramatically increase your chances of selling the house for top dollar.

 It’s always a good idea to take the time to make repairs and updates to anything you think will help you sell your house, especially if it’s a fixer upper.
 Once you get through the repairs, de-clutter space.
 Hide anything that is not necessary.
 That makes your space appear larger, and gives an openness to the room.
 Pretend you are a home inspector who is looking for something to undermine the listed price and get a few thousand dollars off – and make sure there is nothing that “jumps out at you.”

 Remove pictures from your house so that the potential buyers can visualize themselves in your space.
 Giving buyers the freedom to imagine what they will do with space helps sell your home quicker.